 I used filtered water to make the miso soup – it has a delicate flavour which certainly benefits from the filtered water.

-- Small bundle soba noodles - cooked as per packet instructions
+- 1 bundle soba noodles ( - cooked as per packet instructions)

-- 1 small head pak choi - washed and cut lengthwise
+- 1 small pak choi (- washed and cut lengthwise)

 - 1 tbs coriander leaves